AllisonBowman/136Cs-Analysis-funcitons-for-root.cern-in-C-/README.md

 Please cite this code and project using:

-> Bowman, A. (2023). *Analyzing Nuclear Decay Sequence of Cesium*.
+> Bowman, A. Daniels, T PhD.
+(2023). *Analyzing Nuclear Decay Sequence of Cesium*.
 Triangle Universities Nuclear Laboratory.

 ## Acknowledgements